 #1 – Drama (Series 5, Episode 1)

-However we find ourselves feeling tortured again when Winston is hounded in his mind by horse-racing expert John McCiririck into throwing all his money away.
+However, we find ourselves tortured again when Winston is hounded in his mind by horse-racing expert John McCiririck into throwing all his money away.
 All seems lost until he ends up winning it back and making extra dosh in the process!
 This excitement makes us forget that Jack and Victor are involved in their own humourous subplot which sees them get up to mischief at the brewery.